Get connected on the Tube

 Before you can use wifi on the Underground, you'll need to register for O2 Wifi.
 You can download the O2 Wifi app for IOS and Android or register in any one of our thousands of O2 Wifi hotspots.

 Look out for stations with wifi on the Underground sign.
-You can find a map of these hotspots here.
+Or view the list of all Underground stations with wifi.

 While anyone can use O2 Wifi, you must be an O2 mobile customer to use wifi on the Underground.
 If you registered for O2 Wifi using a number from another network, then you won't be able to use wifi on the Underground.